-Goldman Sachs Group Inc. (GS) cut jobs and money to pay employees and will seek $500 million in additional cost reductions this year after first-half revenue fell to the lowest since 2005.
+Goldman Sachs Group Inc. (GS:US) cut jobs and money to pay employees and will seek $500 million in additional cost reductions this year after first-half revenue fell to the lowest since 2005.

 Compensation, which includes salaries, benefits, bonuses and the expense of deferred pay awarded in prior years, dropped 14 percent to $7.29 billion in the first six months, the New York-based bank said today in a statement.
 Revenue in the same period dropped 14 percent to $16.6 billion.

 Lloyd C. Blankfein, 57, has cut 1,000 jobs this year to counter the slowest first-half since before he became chairman and chief executive officer in mid-2006.
 Trading, which contributed about 60 percent of the bank’s revenue in 2011, dropped 6 percent in the first half from a year earlier.
 Blankfein said last month he thinks the slowdown is a temporary reaction to the financial crisis.

 “We’re very cognizant of the returns our shareholders get versus what our employees get,” Chief Financial Officer David Viniar said on a conference call with analysts.
 Compensation will probably be the primary target for additional cost reductions, he said.
 The bank will add junior employees and will try to strike a balance to avoid losing talent, he said.

 “If we cut our comp very dramatically in one year, it would help our returns, but we live in a competitive environment,” he said.
 “We still have people leaving for multiyear offers” from rival banks and other financial firms.